MelleD/haaska-tailscale/README.md

 - https://github.com/MelleD

 ## Setup
+### Step 1: Publish the docker image to AWS ECR
+1. Go to Settings -> Secrets and variables -> Actions and setup **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY** as Github encrypted secrets.
+2. Select Actions.
+3. Select "ci" on the left.
+4. Click "Run workflow".
+5. After successful run, the "ha-lambda-tailscale" repository should appear in the AWS ECR including the published image "latest.

-### Step 1: Follow the haaska wiki until you reach "Setting up AWS Lambda - Part 1"
+### Step 2: Follow the haaska wiki until you reach "Setting up AWS Lambda - Part 1"
 https://github.com/mike-grant/haaska/wiki/Setting-up-haaska

-### Step 2: Create AWS Lambda function
+### Step 3: Create AWS Lambda function
 1. Login to AWS and click on the Services button at the top left.
 Look for the "Compute" section, and click on "Lambda".
 3. Click "Create function" in the upper right.
 4. Select the "Container image" tile.